Travel Management

 Download guide

-Accommodation: Balance comfort and cost
+Accommodation: Balance Comfort and Cost

-It can be hard to get the right balance when it comes to accommodation because you need to consider your budget, but also the wishes of employees who understandably want the best experience possible when they're traveling for work.
-Here's a few things to consider:
+It can be hard to get the right balance when it comes to accommodation because you need to consider your travel budget, but also employee preferences who understandably want the best experience when they're traveling for work.

 Travel Policies: Establish Clear Guidelines

-Setting up a clear and comprehensive travel policy is key to managing and reducing your travel costs.
+Setting up a clear and comprehensive travel policy is key to managing and reducing your business travel costs.
 These policies should outline what you're allowed to expense, what you're not and set realistic expectations of how employees should approach spending when they're traveling for work.
 Here are a few things that should be in your policy:

-• Guidance for expense reporting and reimbursement
+• Guidance for business expense reporting and reimbursement

 • Guidance on hotel standards and per night costs